 This section describes how to run the Dyninst test cases.
 The primary purpose of the test cases is to verify that the API has been installed correctly (and for use in regression testing by the developers of the Dyninst library).
 The code may also be of use to others since it provides a fairly complete example of how to call most of the API methods.
-The test suite consists of nine mutator programs (test[1-9]) and their associated mutatee programs.
-The mutatee programs are named testN.mutatee_COMP where N is the test number and COMP is the compiler used to build the mutatee (eg. cc, qcc, q++, x1C, etc.).
+The test suite consists of mutator programs and their associated mutatee programs.